 Bryce Canyon, Utah

-While driving across the beautiful southwest, we decided that Utah offers the most diverse beauty in the region.
+While driving across the beautiful southwest during our American road trip, we decided that Utah offers the most diverse beauty in the region.
 From alpine wilderness in Park City, to mars like red rocks in Canyonlands National Park, Utah offers something for everyone.

 Bryce Canyon National Park is known for its crimson-colored “hoodoos”, which are spire-shaped rock formations.
 The glow of these orange rocks are best viewed at both sunrise and sunset.
 We woke early in hopes of capturing the sunrise beauty with our camera.
 Although we didn’t have time for a full exploration of the park, Bryce Canyon will inspire you even from afar.

 After a few incredible weeks on the road, we pushed for one long last haul from Utah to Oregon.
 Stopping and admiring the beauty of Idaho and the Snake River along the way, arriving through the Columbia River Gorge to our new home was incredible.
 We hope that one day you too can experience as much of the amazing diverse beauty America has to offer as we did on this incredible trip!
 Be sure to check out our other road trip, national park, and day hike guides to help on your next expedition!